JoshuaKim1789/PV-API-JSON/README.md

 | 0=Normal          | 0=Normal         | 0=Normal         | 0=Normal| 0=Normal       | 0=Normal        | 0=Normal       | 0=On     |
 | 1=UV              | 1=OV             | 1=OT             | 1=Fault | 1=OC           | 1=UV            | 1=OV           | 1=Off    |

+> **Note:** Bit 13 (Performance) is derived on the server; the client always transmits 0.

-This JSON object structure allows you to store detailed information about PV inverters, including their unique identifiers, voltage (in volts), current (in amperes), calculated power (in watts), power factor (in %), frequency (in Hz), cumulative output (in kWh), and state.
+This JSON object structure allows you to store detailed information about PV inverters, including their unique identifiers, voltage (in volts), current (in amperes), calculated power (in watts), power factor (in %), frequency (in Hz), daily and total energy (in kWh), and state.

 ---